 It is the accounting policy of the Company to hold its investments at fair value.
 The Company's investments in investee companies which operate renewable energy assets are valued using a discounted cash flow methodology.
 The Company has applied a discount rate to the unleveraged cash flows to determine the enterprise value of the investee company and then has subtracted the market value of any senior debt (including any prepayment fees and swap break costs) to calculate the value of the equity and/or mezzanine debt in the investee company.
-The discount rates used to value the unleveraged cash flows of investee companies range from 6.75% to 7.50%, with discount rate of 7.50% applied to the cash flows of operating wind farms as at 28 February 2019.
+The discount rates used to value the unleveraged cash flows of investee companies was 7.50% as at 28 February 2019.